microsoft/terraform-provider-azuredevops/website/docs/d/serviceendpoint_azurecr.html.markdown

 In addition to the Arguments list above - the following Attributes are exported:

+* `id` - The ID of the Azure Container Registry Service Endpoint.

-* `authorization` - Specifies the Authorization Scheme Map.
+* `authorization` - The Authorization scheme.

 * `description` - The Service Endpoint description.